isc-projects/kea/doc/guide/dhcp4-srv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Cassandra backend is configured slightly differently.
 Cassandra has
-a concept of contact points that could be used to contact the cluster,
+a concept of contact points that can be used to contact the cluster,
 instead of a single IP or hostname.
 It takes a list of comma-separated
 IP addresses, which may be specified as: